-Use the Exclude values fields to ignore values that are too large and/or too small.
+Use the exclude values fields to ignore values that are too large and/or too small.

-- (Grid charts) Use the Data Axis Value fields to set upper and/or lower bounds for the data axis. - (Grid charts) Check Align Data Labels Across Series if you have multiple series with data points at common intervals. - (Pie charts) Use the Other Category Percent field to group data fields with small quantities into an "Other" category.
+- (Grid charts) Use the Data Axis Value fields to set upper and/or lower bounds for the data axis. - (Grid charts) Select the Align Data Labels Across Series check box if you have multiple series with data points at common intervals. - (Pie charts) Use the Other Category Percent field to group data fields with small quantities into an "Other" category.